Elian Parrino: Sheffield United

 Having started his career in his homeland of Argentina with Estudiantes de La Plata and was spotted by Sheffield United when he appeared in a pre-season friendly against them in the summer of 2010.
 He subsequently signed for the Blades on a year-long loan following a brief trial spell.
-Despite this move he barely even made the substitutes bench during the first half of the season, with manager Gary Speed claiming he wasn't ready for English football.
+Despite this move he barely even made the substitutes bench during the first half of the season, with manager Gary Speed claiming he was not ready for English football.

 Following the departure of Speed the arrival of new Blades manager Micky Adams helped to re-ignite Parrino's season, immediately handing him a place in the starting line up and installing him as first choice at right-back.
 Unfortunately, his spell in the first team came to an end when he injured his metatarsal in February, an injury which would put him out of action for the remainder of the campaign, although in May 2011, Parrino expressed his desire to stay at Bramall Lane after his loan contract expired.
 After returning to Argentina to recover from his injuries, in late July it was speculated that Parrino would return to the Blades and that Estudiantes had given permission for the defender to speak about a return to England.
 After impressing manager Danny Wilson, he signed a new one-year deal with the Blades in mid-August.
 After failing to make the breakthrough into the first team the following season however, United agreed to end Parrino's deal and allow him to leave the club during the January transfer window.
-In February of that year Lincoln City suggested they had tried to sign Parrino before the transfer window closed but couldn't gain international clearance in time, with boss David Holdsworth suggesting they would try and resurrect the deal in the summer.
+In February of that year Lincoln City suggested they had tried to sign Parrino before the transfer window closed but could not gain international clearance in time, with boss David Holdsworth suggesting they would try and resurrect the deal in the summer.
 Parino joined Lokomotiv Plovdiv in the A PFG in the summer of 2014.